Occupational Safety and Health Advisory Council

 Remote meeting statement

 There will be no in-person meetings due to the COVID-19 pandemic.
 See Minnesota Statutes 13D.021 for remote meeting requirements.
 Meeting will occur via Webex.
 View Webex instructions: interactive instructions; and printable instructions.
-To ensure your ability to connect, attempt log in at least five minutes prior to the start of the meeting.
+To ensure your ability to connect, attempt to login at least five minutes before the start of the meeting.
 Contact Gretchen Longbehn, executive secretary, at email@example.com or 651-284-5010 for more information or if you are unable to connect to the meeting.

 Phone: Call 855-282-6330 or 415-655-0003 and enter access code 187 877 0159

 Friday, Feb.
 18, 2022, 10 a.m. to noon